-UPDATE: This is the very first article to appear on this site.
-It was published February 28, 2014.
+UPDATE: This is one of the first articles to appear on this site in February, 2014.
 The bad health and nutrition information out there was driving me crazy, and it still is!
 I had been studying both, along with the mind/body connection since 1981 and I hated to see so called expert sources giving bad or misleading information that could affect someone's health.

 Sadly the media is still misleading us about what is healthy.
 You need to dig deep and check out who pays for studies that are being reported.
 Who benefits for this mis-information, and sometimes, blatant lies.